aspect-build/bazel-examples/pnpm-workspaces/README.md

 ### package.json

-Contains dependencies that will be shared by all projects.
-Each project then has a local package.json where project-specific dependencies are located.
+Default location for all dependencies.
+Each project has the option to override a dependency defined in the root [package.json](package.json).
+See the [package.json](apps/alpha/package.json) in `alpha` for an example of this.

 ## alpha